 How much: The Major Oak cocktail, £17

-What: This year, in partnership with CÎROC Vodka, Bluebird Chelsea - the Kings Road landmark - has transformed its terrace into a winter wonderland inspired by Swan Lake and complete with cute little wooden chalets.
-Get warm inside and out with faux-fur blankets and a special cocktail list inspired by the famous ballet.
-We love the sound of Swandive; a combination of CÎROC vodka, amaretto liqueur, lemon juice, ginger bread syrup and egg white – the perfect Christmas Eve treat!
+What: Last year, in partnership with CÎROC Vodka, Bluebird Chelsea - the Kings Road landmark - transformed its terrace into a winter wonderland inspired by Swan Lake and complete with cute little wooden chalets.
+This included a fantastic cocktail list inspired by the famous ballet!
+Your guess is as good as ours as to what Bluebird has planned for 2020, but we're sure it'll be just as magical and booze-fueled.

 Where: 350 King's Road, SW3 5UU